wcfrobert/fkit/doc/README.md

-`fiberkit.section.Section.mesh(rotate=0)` finish section creation and mesh.
+`fiberkit.section.Section.mesh(rotate=0)` Finalize section definition by calculating section properties and updates fiber locations with respect to section centroid.
 This method modifies the `Section` object internally and does not return anything.
+Please note as of fkit v2.0.0, the user no longer need to call this method unless they want to rotate the section.

 * rotate: float (OPTIONAL)
   * rotate the section counter-clockwise by a user-specified angle (in degrees)